jadecobra/python_tdd_exercises/source/functions/index.rst

     def w_positional_arguments(first_input, last_input):
     def w_keyword_arguments(first_input, last_input):

-  The difference that matters in the tests is in how I call the functions_.
+  The difference that matters in the tests is how I call the functions_

   * I have to give the input in order when I use :ref:`positional arguments<test_functions_w_positional_arguments>`